PierreSenellart/provsql/doc/source/user/studio.rst

 * **Where mode** highlights the source cells that contributed to each output value, against the live content of the provenance-tracked relations.
+* **Notebook mode** is a Jupyter-style notebook -- SQL, Markdown, circuit and evaluation cells over a persistent database session -- saved and loaded as standard ``.ipynb`` files.

-A schema panel, a configuration panel, and a mode-switcher round out the UI; all three are described below.
+A schema panel, a configuration panel, and a mode-switcher round out the UI; all are described below.

 .. _playground-note: